-* In this respect, the Conference stresses the necessity of engaging women’s and human rights NGOs in the process of reviewing current legislations and in upgrading civil and criminal laws, with a view to resolutely confronting all forms of violence and discrimination against women.
+* In this respect, the Forum stresses the necessity of engaging women’s and human rights NGOs in the process of reviewing current legislations and in upgrading civil and criminal laws, with a view to resolutely confronting all forms of violence and discrimination against women.

-* The Conference also calls upon the Arab governments that did not ratify the Convention on the Elimination of All Forms of Discrimination Against Women to do so expeditiously, and those that ratified it to lift their reservations.
+* The Forum also calls upon the Arab governments that did not ratify the Convention on the Elimination of All Forms of Discrimination Against Women to do so expeditiously, and those that ratified it to lift their reservations.

 * It also calls upon women and human rights NGOs to work to refute these reservations, to challenge the culture of discrimination, and to adopt courageous stances in exposing the practice of hiding behind religion to legitimize the subordination of women.
 These NGOs should also give special attention to the continued monitoring of the compliance by Arab governments to their international commitments concerning women’s enjoyment of their rights.

 * The necessity of considering the possibility of allocating a quota for women in parliaments, representative institutions and public bodies as a temporary measure.
 This should stand until appropriate frameworks for women’s voluntary activity take shape and until the awareness of the necessity of equality and the elimination of all forms of discrimination increases.

 6- Confronting the violations of the rights of the child in the Arab world, specially those emanating from economic sanctions, the aggravation of armed conflicts in some countries, and the increase in the phenomena of street children and child labor.
 In this respect the Forum calls for the following: